 At least 75% of the raw materials we use are environmentally friendly materials.

-Our main material is a by-product cow leather from the meat industry.
+Our main material is a by-product cow leather from the meat industry and all the skins comes from Portugal or Spain.
 Leather is a durable, breathable and high quality shoe material.
 By caring for it right, it is also long-lasting, and therefore reduces the environmental impact of our products.

 All the vegetable tanned leather we use in our shoes comes from Alcanena & Sao Vicente Pereira, Portugal.
 The weatherproof suede we use in our Autumn collections comes from Oehler tannery in Marbach, Germany.
 The Oehler leather is water repellent suede and therefore great for Autumn weather in Northern countries.